 These criminal consequences are only part of the story.
 With any felony conviction, there are a number of collateral consequences that can be just as punishing.
 For instance, you lose your civil liberties – such as your right to vote – while on probation.
 A felony conviction may cost you your job and will certainly impact your ability to find future jobs and housing.
 And you could lose your right to possess firearms.

 Anyone facing these charges should be aggressive in fighting them.
-Proving strangulation oftentimes comes down to the existence of physical evidence – such as bruising or marks around the neck area, lightheadedness, and/or shortness of breath.
+Proving domestic assault by strangulation oftentimes comes down to the existence of physical evidence – such as bruising or marks around the neck area, lightheadedness, and/or shortness of breath.
 If the State cannot produce such evidence, its case becomes much more difficult.

 Further, the alleged victim must have a consistent story every time.
-The story may change during the course of the pending criminal case, which indicates weakness in the State’s case.
+The story may change during the course of the investigation and/or pending criminal case, which indicates weakness in the State’s case.
 And, a good and thorough investigation may reveal a motive behind the allegations if the victim claims the abuse out of spite or revenge – or it could even be related to a family law matter, such as trying to improve an underlying child custody dispute.

-If you face these charges, it is critical that you hire a Minnesota domestic assault attorney that will not hesitate to challenge the State’s case and fight for you.
+If you face these charges, it is critical that you hire a Minnesota domestic assault by strangulation attorney that will not hesitate to challenge the State’s case and fight for you.
 You need someone that is willing to do a thorough investigation into the allegations.
 And you need someone that is Not Always Minnesota Nice to your benefit.